 For example, if there was a change in your financial situation since applying for the scholarship.
 In this case, writing an appeal letter could help you get more assistance.

-For example a scholarship may be taken away if a student’s GPA falls below the minimum requirement.
-If this happens for a valid reason, for example an illness, or the death of an immediate family member, then expressing this in an appeal letter could help you get your scholarship back.
+For example, a scholarship may be taken away if a student’s GPA falls below the minimum requirement.
+If this happens for a valid reason, like an illness or the death of an immediate family member, then expressing this in an appeal letter could help you get your scholarship back.

 A final reason for writing an appeal letter would be if you made a mistake on the FAFSA.
 If you believe that this had an impact on your award, you could address this in a letter.

 What Should Your Letter Include?